sksabbir2234/WebDeveloper-Note/Explore_javascript.md

 console.log(arraySum([10, 20, 30])); // Output: 60
 ```

-### 3-36 Get Odd Numbers of an array and get odd Sum of an array:
+### 3-36 Get Odd Numbers of an array and get odd Sum of an array

 You can create two functions - one to filter out odd numbers from an array and another to calculate their sum: